hmmlearn/hmmlearn/doc/tutorial.rst

         :attr:`~base._BaseHMM.init_params` and then
      2. set the parameter to the desired value.

-   For example, consider an HMM with explicitly initialized transition probability matrix
+   For example, consider a HMM with an explicitly initialized transition probability matrix

       >>> model = hmm.GaussianHMM(n_components=3, n_iter=100, init_params="mcs")